shiyishen3447/shiyishen3447/content/post/simple-naive-bayes/simple-naive-bayes.md

 ---
-title: Simple Naive Bayes Classifier with Movie Reviews
+title: Simple Naive Base Classifier with Movie Reviews
 subtitle: This is the most ____ movie I have ever watched!
 summary: This is the most ____ movie I have ever watched!
 authors:
+- admin
 tags: []
 categories: []
 date: "2019-02-05T00:00:00Z"
 lastMod: "2019-09-05T00:00:00Z"
-featured: true
+featured: false
-math: true
-diagram: true
 draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: featured.png
-  focal_point: Smart
-  preview_only: false
   caption: ""
-  alt_text: ""
+  focal_point: ""

 # Projects (optional).
 #   Associate this post with one or more of your projects.